Using the selection toolbar

 - Curve points snapping: the selected objects are snapped to the nearest curve point in the scene.
 This is particularly useful when creating road networks.

-Last but no least, the coordinates fields are convenient to precisely translate, rotate or scale the selected objects.
+Last but no least, the three coordinates fields are convenient to precisely translate, rotate or scale the selected objects.
 The coordinates units are meters for translation, degrees for rotation and percents for scaling.

 - In World mode, the entered values are relative to the current selection position, orientation and scale in the planet tangent space.